Histamine, Mast Cells, and Fighting Hay Fever or Pollen Allergy

 - Follow a "no smoking" rule in the home and avoid smoky areas when you are in other buildings, since smoke can irritate the airways and make allergies worse.

 Taking steps to reduce pollen exposure improves my quality of life in the early spring, which is when my hay fever symptoms tend to appear.
 The attempt to prevent or at least reduce mast cell activation and histamine release is helpful for me.
+It should help others as well.
+If more help is needed, however, a person should visit a doctor.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.